zarf-dev/proposals/0051-v1beta1-schema/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

 There will be e2e tests for creating, deploying, and publishing a v1beta1 package.
-As the schema is nears GA, existing tests will shift to use the v1beta1 schema.
+As the schema nears GA, existing tests will shift to use the v1beta1 schema.

 ### Graduation Criteria